qulink/crypto-tipjar/README.md

 # KRYPTIP - The Crypto Tip Jar

 **A simple, customizable Lightning tip widget for content creators.**
-Let your fans support you with Bitcoin, directly on your website — no backend needed.
+Let your fans support you with Bitcoin, directly on your website — no signup or backend needed.

 ## ✨ Features